alexjch/car_monitor/README.md

 # car_monitor
-Code to talk to ODBII bluettoth module based on ELM327 chip
+Code to talk to ODBII bluetooth module based on ELM327 chip.